nishnet2002/nutrition/README.md

 5. Ghrelin, IGF, mTOR, P53, Glycogen
 6. Low Carb

-Advice: Do you own research, be curious.
+Advice: Do your own research, be curious.